strawtype/dash-sunpower/README.md

 - ❌ This code does **not** provide panel-level details you didn’t already have.
 - ❌ This will **not** work without a functional [krbaker/hass-sunpower](https://github.com/krbaker/hass-sunpower) integration.
 - ❌ It will **not** retroactively populate historical data — InfluxDB will collect data going forward if its a first time setup.
-- ❌ It will **not** automagically create your panel layout.
+- ❌ It will **not** automatically create YOUR panel layout.
 Use the example to customize your own placement.

 ---